Stausssi/sink/docs/usage.md

     --help:         Show this message
     --verbose:      Increase verbosity of sink
     --file:         The sink file to use.
 Defaults to 'sink.toml'.
-                    Might be used to read from a 'pyproject.toml' or 'Cargo.toml' in the future.

     config              Interact with the sink TOML
         -a, --all:      DEBUGGING ONLY: Shows the entire config (as a structure)